 How Can I Get a Better Deal?

-Now that you're aware of the realities of printing (and how expensive it can truly be), you might be asking yourself, "Is there a way to get a better deal?"
+Now that you're aware of the realities of printing costs, you might be asking yourself, "Is there a way to get a better deal on cartridges?"

-If you're only operating a single desktop printer at your house, then you're probably going to have to accept the fact that your costs are your costs.
-However, if you have any kind of volume (like that of a business), then it would benefit you greatly to use the services of a local printer dealer.
+If you're only operating a single desktop printer at your house, then there isn't much you can do to reduce printing costs.
+However, if you print in higher volume, especially if you're a business, then it would benefit you greatly to use the services of a local printer dealer.

-With a local dealer, you can get better prices on machines, great service for when they breakdown (because they will at some point), better prices on your cost per page, and most importantly - less downtime!
+With a local dealer, you can get better prices on machines, great service for when they break down (because they all will at some point), better prices on your cost per page, and most importantly - less downtime!

 Want to Learn More?